 Here is its sample run with user inputs 10, 30, and 20:

-Let's briefly explain the nested ternary operator from above program.
-I'm sure, after reading all the lines given below, that explains about the nested ternary operator carefully, you'll get complete understanding about the both ternary and nested ternary operator.
-Now from above program, the following code:
+Let's briefly explain the nested ternary operator from the above program.
+I'm sure that after reading all the lines given below that explain the nested ternary operator carefully, you'll get a complete understanding of the both ternary and nested ternary operators.
+Now, from the above program, the following code:

 (a if a > c else c) if a > b else (b if b > c else c)

 - Now, whether the left ternary operator statement gets evaluated or the right one gets evaluated, is totally dependent on the boolean result of the expression "a > b."

 - That is, if it evaluates to true, then the left one gets evaluated.

 - Otherwise, the right ternary operator statement gets evaluated.

 - Since with the sample run provided above, the expression a > b or 10 > 30 evaluates to false.

 - Therefore, the right ternary operator statement gets evaluated, and the left one gets skipped.